adjust/ios_sdk/doc/web_views.md

 ### <a id="event-tracking">Event tracking

 You can use adjust to track events.
-Lets say you want to track every tap on a particular button.
+Let's say you want to track every tap on a particular button.
 You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
 In your button's `onclick` method you would then add the following lines to track the tap: